AVIATION MARKETING RESEARCH - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate

-- Understand and critically analyse various methods of marketing research,
+- Understand and critically analyse various methods of marketing and branding

-- Appreciate the importance of planning marketing research, decision quality and business performance, and
+- Appreciate the importance of planning marketing, quality decision making and business performance

-- Gain some practical knowledge on how to design aviation marketing research projects.
+- Gain some practical knowledge on how to apply marketing and branding concepts into the commercial aviation context

-- Individual research report contributes to LO2 and LO3.
-Individual exam contributes to LO1-LO4.
+- Individual research report contributes to LO1, LO2, LO3 and LO4.

 Thus, the summative assessment for this module consists of: